SWPS Sixth Formers are very fortunate to have a wide-range of enrichment activities available to them.

 The Sixth Form Ghana prefects’ primary role is to be the link between the students and the Ghana Co-ordinator.
 They will present mini-assemblies to the year groups eligible to go on the next student visit, advise students considering signing up, run the Ghana Club, organise events during ‘Ghana Week’ and co-ordinate the fundraising events of those on the next trip; these raise money for the project work to be undertaken by our students during their visit to our partner school, Bantuma Junior High in the port of Elmina.

-The Music Prefects attend the Music Scholars’ weekly meeting with the Director of Music during 1st Rec on Tuesdays to keep up to date with events being planned by the Music department.
+The Music Prefects attend the Music Scholars’ weekly meeting with the Director of Music to keep up-to-date with events being planned by the Music department.
 They take the Scholars’ register so they get to know the Scholars well.
 The Music Prefects are responsible for writing and delivering the Music Department reports for the end of term assemblies.
 They assist with the general organisation of lunch time and evening concerts, performing various roles such as front of house and runners.
-They also assist the Music staff during the Open Evening.
+They also assist the Music staff during Open Events.

 Other Prefect opportunities can become available depending on the demands of that year.

-Students who decide to embark on the Duke of Edinburgh’s Gold Award in the Lower Sixth have the opportunity to become a ‘Gold Trainer’.
+Students who decide to embark on the Duke of Edinburgh’s Gold Award in Year 12 have the opportunity to become a ‘Gold Trainer’.

 Each Gold Trainer takes responsibility for a group of Year 9 students who have just started the Bronze level of the Award and they are supported by the DofE Manager.
 They meet with their group once a week, usually during the lunch break and act as Teacher and Mentor, providing training on various subjects to be covered as part of the Bronze Award.

-A Summer Ball is held at the end of the Summer Term for the Senior Sixth leavers.
-An introductory meeting is held in the Summer Term of the Lower Sixth and a Ball Committee is formed.
+A Summer Ball is held at the end of the summer term for the Year 13 leavers.
+An introductory meeting is held in the Summer Term of Year 12 and a Ball Committee is formed.

 The Ball Committee is responsible for organising: